Gaps & Punishes

 Once Jade is low on health, she becomes a much deadlier character to fight against because she will have access to her Fatal Blow.
 Unlike most Fatal Blows, Jade’s is an overhead, hitting in 27 frames.
 This gives Jade incredibly dangerous mix-ups because she can use it at any point within her blockstrings, many of which consists of low hits.
 Jade’s low attacks include her:

-Other low attacks include Edenian Spark in Jade’s Emerald Defender variation, as well as +,,,,,,,+ and Vanishing Winds in her Untamable variation.
+Other low attacks include the Edenian Spark ability, +,,, and ,,,+ with the Deadly Assassin ability equipped, and the Vanishing Winds ability.
 Always be prepared to block high while Jade has access to her Fatal Blow.
 Since it is somewhat slow on start-up, with proper defense it can usually be blocked on reaction.

 Interrupting Pole Vault

-In Jade’s Jaded variation, she gains the ability to run towards you and use her Pole Vault for pressure.
+If Jade has the Pole Vault ability equipped, she is able to run towards her opponent and use her Pole Vault for pressure.
 If used mid-to-fullscreen, you will want to interrupt her by reacting quickly with an attack.
 During the Pole Vault run, Jade can also use her Blazing Nitro Kick.
 To punish this, duck underneath it and use a +KB.
 Watch out for when Jade is low on health as she can use her Fatal Blow during the Pole Vault run to stop you from punishing her.